Active Substance: daratumumab

 Other information about Darzalex

-The European Commission granted a marketing authorisation valid throughout the European Union for Darzalex on 20 May 2016.
+The European Commission granted a conditional marketing authorisation valid throughout the European Union for Darzalex on 20 May 2016.
+This was switched to a full marketing authorisation on 28 April 2017.

 For more information about treatment with Darzalex, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.